-Pattern of Land Use Changes and Level of Development
+Changing Land Use Pattern and Level of Development

 Land use change is the alteration in the initial use to which a piece of land is subjected to; one of the end results of urban development.
 Plate 1 depicts the common occurrence in newly open up sites of the community, portraying the evasive characteristics of residential land use in the university environment, as the demands for housing units by individuals and cooperate bodies increases.
 This infringes on farm lands and consequently has effects on the evolvement and pattern of land use in the area.